cloudmesh-community/hid-sp18-523/project-code/README.md

 * Outlet Size has 4 unique values
 * Outlet Type has 4 unique values

+train dataset is used by corporate users to store historical sales transactions of items of different outlet stores which can then be queried by outlet users to view their transactions.
+This dataset is also used by implementation of prediction operation to train the model.

+test dataset is used by corporate users to pass it to prediction endpoint of API in order to get estimated future sales quantity.

 ## Data Visualization

-The histogram in +@fig:HistogramofImportantAttributes shows the distribution of data of different variables from the dataset.
+The histogram in +@fig:HistogramofImportantAttributes shows distribution of data of different variables from dataset.
-These are the important feature influencing the predicted output
+These are mportant feature influencing prediction of item sales quantity exposed through prediction API enspoint.

 ![Histogram of Important Attributes](images/HistrogramofImpAttributes.png){#fig:HistogramofImportantAttributes}

-In +@fig:CorrelationMatrixbetweenVariables shows the plot about the corelation between variables in the dataset.
+In +@fig:CorrelationMatrixbetweenVariables plot shows corelation between variables in dataset.
-This will display the features which are higly correlated in darker color.
+The graph displays features which are higly correlated in darker color.

 ![Correlation Matrix between Variables](images/Correlation.png){#fig:CorrelationMatrixbetweenVariables}

-## Data Exploration

-Analyzed and plotted the categorical and continuous feature summaries to see which feature is closely related with target variable.
-This helped us with deciding which feature are influencing the prediction.

 ## Data Preprocessing

-* Missing values (2439) of item weight is replaced with mean.
-* Missing values (4016) of outlet size observations, which been replaced with mode.
+Not all historical outlet store data ( train.csv ) transactions has information information of all required attributes.
+We had to treat these missing values in order for predicting item sales quantity.
+We observed that there were 2439 entries of item weight that were missing.
+This needs to be filled in order to improve accuracy of prediction.
+We decided to fill missing values with mean as that improved accuracy of our prediction mode.
+We have also observed that there were 4016 records that were missing values of outlet size.
+Since outlet size is categorical data, we decided to replace these values with mode.
+Outlet size with most number of records is used to fill in these missing values.

 ## Azure ML Studio

 Azure ML studio provides the GUI interface for creating the Machine Learning Train models and Predictions.
-It provides a provision to integrate with Azure Cloud and expose the Web Services
+It provides a provision to integrate with Azure Cloud and expose Web Service

 ## Train Model with Azure